chrisarcand/dotfiles/README.md

 * `prefix =` opens up the main-vertical-layout

 You can adjust the size of the smaller panes in `tmux.conf` by lowering or increasing the `other-pane-height` and `other-pane-width` options.

-## Install

-    rake

-## Customize
-In your home directory, Maximum Awesome creates a `.vimrc.local` file where you can customize Vim to your heart’s content.
-However, we’d love to incorporate your changes and improve Vim for everyone, so feel free to fork Maximum Awesome and open some pull requests!

 ## Uninstall